romses/Datenzwerg/docs/index.md

 The SCD41 sensors were sponsored by [@dx@mastodon.social](https://chaos.social/@dx@mastodon.social).

 [^1]: Yes, the last three are not canon, and one of them even is a smurf - so what, chaos ftw!
-[^2]: Prompt: 'Write me a text for a website that gives an overview of the "Datenzwerg".
-The Datenzwerg is a garden gnome that collects environmental data, and makes it publicly available.
-The Datenzwerg will be presented at the Chaos Communication Camp.'